cynthiateeters/DenoDemo/README.md

 # DenoDemo - Using Deno & NPM

-Run a simple web server using Deno and NPM packages.
+Run a simple web server using Deno and the express.js NPM package.
+You will not have to install package.json or node_modules.

 ## Prerequisites

-Have Deno 1.32.3 installed.
+Have Deno 1.32.3 and npm 8.5.5 or later installed.

 ## Usage